Lung Screening Program

 Lung cancer is the number one cause of cancer deaths in the United States for both men and women and 85 percent of these deaths can be attributed to smoking.
 Delaware County has the third-highest lung cancer rates of any county in the state.

-Crozer-Keystone Health System has developed a Lung Screening Program using low-dose CT scans.
-The program follows the high risk inclusion criteria as established by the National Lung Cancer Screening Trial.
+Crozer-Keystone Health System offers a Lung Screening Program using low-dose CT scans.
+The program follows the high risk inclusion criteria as established by the U.S. Preventive Services Task Force (USPSTF), based on results from the National Lung Cancer Screening Trial.

-Results of a recent landmark National Lung Screening Trial, published in the New England Journal of Medicine, show that screenings with a low-dose CT scan can detect lung tumors early and reduce the lung cancer mortality rate by 20 percent for smokers.
+Results of this landmark trial, published in the New England Journal of Medicine, show that screenings with a low-dose CT scan can detect lung tumors early and reduce the lung cancer mortality rate by 20 percent for smokers.

 Frequently Asked Questions

 What are the downsides/risks of getting a screening CT scan?

 CT screening for lung cancer is safe and non-invasive.
 There are two main concerns associated with CT lung screening.
 These are the radiation exposure with a CT scan and the possibility that you may need to have additional testing.
 In order to minimize the amount of radiation exposure to our patients, a special “low dose” of radiation is used by Crozer-Keystone radiologists when performing lung cancer screening CT scans.